Myddleware/myddleware/docs/dev_guide.md

 All Myddleware improvements are welcome, and we particularly encourage community members to contribute to our connectors list by making a pull request so that the whole community can benefit from your work.
 To help you write your own connector, please read the following guidelines for successful connector creation.
+We also strongly recommend checking out the source code of all existing connectors inside the [/src/Solutions folder](https://github.com/Myddleware/myddleware/blob/main/src/Solutions/) to help you implementing all the required methods.

 !>You may also have some very specific needs that simply require customising Myddleware to fit your own context.
 If that's the case, please refer to the "Ensuring your custom code is upgrade-safe in Myddleware" section of this documentation.